Professor of English; Assistant Department Chair

 Office: Ellen Reed 18

 Robin DeRosa is an Early Americanist with a special interest in how we produce “history” through narrative and popular culture.
 Her research includes work on the Salem Witch Trials in American memory, postmodern redefinitions of the tourist, and simulated environments in contemporary media.
 Her current project explores the representation of the brothel in stories and geographic sites related to the American frontier.
+Robin is Assistant Chair of English and the Chair of the Interdisciplinary Studies program.
 She lives in Campton, New Hampshire with her partner, sculptor Phil Lonergan, her quirky daughter, and her vocal German Shepherd.

 Awards or recognition

 - Distinguished Scholarship Award Winner, Plymouth State University, 2013.

 - Campus Compact for NH President’s Good Steward Award, 2012

 - Elected Member, Colonial Society of Massachusetts, 2011.

 - Distinguished Advising Award Winner, Plymouth State University, 2011.

 - Theo Kalikow Award Winner, Plymouth State University, 2008.

 - The F Word: Feminism in The U.S.